What to do if…

 Do not do these things

-- Do not keep escalating or stacking laxatives, suppositories, or enemas to “force it” when your abdomen is swelling and you feel nauseated (especially stimulant laxatives/enemas) unless a clinician has advised you to.
+- Do not keep stacking laxatives, suppositories, or enemas to force a bowel movement when your abdomen is swelling and you feel nauseated, unless a clinician has told you to.

-- Do not take opioid painkillers (for example codeine) unless a clinician has told you to—they can worsen constipation.
+- Do not start or add opioid painkillers such as codeine unless they have been prescribed or a clinician has advised them; they can worsen constipation.

-- Do not ignore “can’t pass wind” or worsening swelling and nausea, even if you’ve been constipated before.
+- Do not ignore being unable to pass wind, worsening swelling, repeated vomiting, or severe pain, even if you have been constipated before.

-- Do not drive yourself to hospital if you feel faint, very drowsy, or are vomiting—get help.
+- Do not drive yourself to hospital if you feel faint, very drowsy, confused, or are vomiting; ask someone to take you or call 999.

 What to do now